Skip Navigation

 Non-base fees

-Non-base fees are means optional items or services that parents/caregivers are not required to pay to receive child care.
+Non-base fees are optional items or services that parents/caregivers are not required to pay to receive child care.
 For example, where a separate fee is charged for optional music classes.
 Non-base fees are not eligible for fee reductions.

-Wage Compensation
+Workforce Compensation

 • RECE Program Staff